-Before deciding whether to accredit an agency or approve a person, an accrediting entity may use its discretion to provide the agency or person an opportunity to correct any deficiencies that may hinder or prevent accreditation or approval (22 CFR Part 96.24).
-The IAA does not provide for judicial or administrative review of an accrediting entity's decision to deny an application.
+Before deciding to deny accreditation or approval, the accrediting entity may use its discretion to provide the agency or person an opportunity to correct any deficiencies that may hinder or prevent accreditation or approval (22 CFR Part 96.24).
+There is no administrative or judicial review of an accrediting entity's decision to deny an application for accreditation or approval.
 If an applicant is denied accreditation or approval, it may petition for reconsideration using the accrediting entity's internal review procedures (22 CFR Part 96.59).
-The accreditation regulations do not provide a parallel petition procedure for temporary accreditation applicants.

 Length of Accreditation